silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/01_activating_the_server.md

-In addition to the default `/graphql` endpoint provided by this module by default, along with the `admin/graphql` endpoint provided by the CMS modules (if they're installed), you may want to set up another GraphQL server running on the same installation of SilverStripe.
+In addition to the default `/graphql` endpoint provided by this module by default, along with the `admin/graphql` endpoint provided by the CMS modules (if they're installed), you may want to set up another GraphQL server running on the same installation of Silverstripe CMS.

 Let's set up a new controller to handle the requests.